cliftondavies/Newsweek/README.md

 # Newsweek

-> To recreate the homepage of popular news site, [Newsweek](https://www.newsweek.com/), using the Bootstrap framework.
+> A clone of the homepage of popular news site, [Newsweek](https://www.newsweek.com/), using Bootstrap.

 ![screenshot](newsweek.png)